JasonHaley/agentcon-boston-workshop/labs/lab2/readme.md

 ## Learning Objectives

-1. Create a Search Plugin for our agent to retrieve contract clauses from the Search index
+1. Create a Search Plugin to retrieve contract clauses from the search index
-2. Create an ChatCompletionAgent
+2. Create an ChatCompletionAgent agent
 3. Wire it up to Chainlit

 ## Prerequisites

 1. Lab 0 is required to have the development environment configured and all dependencies installed
 2. If you've got a populated Azure AI Search index, Lab 1 is optional.
-However this lab was designed to follow Lab 1.
+However this lab was designed to follow Lab 1

-## What type of Agents?
+## What type of agents are we working with?

 In the remaining labs we will be utilizing [Semantic Kernel](https://github.com/microsoft/semantic-kernel/) for an agent framework.
 The [documentation](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/?pivots=programming-language-python) and [source code](https://github.com/microsoft/semantic-kernel/tree/main/python/samples/getting_started_with_agents) for Semantic Kernel give you a lot of tools to use.
 For this workshop we will mainly be using the [ChatCompletionAgent](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-types/chat-completion-agent?pivots=programming-language-python).
-As you'll see, you can do quite a bit with just this one agent type and plugins.
-The [Agent Architecture](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-architecture?pivots=programming-language-python) page covers what we need to implement our use cases.
+As you'll see, you can do quite a bit with just this one agent type and some plugins.
+The [Agent Architecture](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-architecture?pivots=programming-language-python) page gives some background to what we'll be using.

  What we will need for this first agent:
 - a **prompt** - we'll use a prompty template to store the instructions we'll give the agent
-- an **LLM** api to call
+- an **LLM** chat api to call
 - a **plugin** (aka a tool) that will interact with the Azure AI Search service
 - wire up to Chainlit for an orchestrator of sorts

-## Create a Search Plugin for our agent to retrieve contract clauses from the Search index
+## Create a Search Plugin to retrieve contract clauses from the search index

-1. In VS Code, add an **agents** folder to the src folder and create a subfolder named **plugins**.
+1. In VS Code, add an **agents** folder to the **src** folder and create a subfolder named **plugins**.
 2. Create a new file named **search_plugin.py** in that folder and add the following contents to that file:
 ```
 from semantic_kernel.functions import kernel_function